 Filling Out the Proposal Form—Line-by-Line Help

 Download the proposal form, save it to your hard drive, and rename it with something unique to you (“Cocurricular Proposal Draft_Sanchez”).
-Do not change the format of the form.
+All applications must be submitted on the .docx proposal forms; do not change the format of the form.
 We strongly suggest that you compose and revise your long answers in a separate document, and then paste them into the form.
 This will allow you more formatting flexibility such as paragraph changes, correct italics, and so forth.
 Remember to back up your latest draft each time you work on the proposal.
 Of course, you should type (word-process)

 your proposal neatly and strive to keep it error-free.